Android2771/actors-fyp/README.md

 ## Contents of Note
 * `src` - Project source code directory
     * `nodeactors.ts` - Actor model framework for the Node.js environment
-    * `browseractors.js` - Actor model framework for the Browser envrionemtn
+    * `browseractors.js` - Actor model framework for the Browser environment
     * `network.ts` - WebSocket server which forwards communication between distributed Node.js and Browser instances
 * `benchmarks` - Benchmarks which test the source code's implementation, including raw data of its performance
     * `browser` - Benchmarks for the Browser framework